COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 In partnership with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, Northwestern Memorial Hospital is proud to be a nationally recognized cancer program by U.S. News & World Report.

-• Northwestern Memorial Hospital is the only Illinois hospital on the national Honor Roll for 12 straight years and is nationally ranked in 11 clinical specialties.
+• Northwestern Memorial Hospital is the No. 1 hospital in Illinois for 13 straight years (tie), by U.S. News & World Report, 2024-2025, and is nationally ranked in 11 clinical specialties.

 In addition the Lurie Cancer Center is: